Dahrendorf Symposium: “Europe must unite, or become irrelevant”

 — About the author: Marcel Wollscheid is the Editor-in-Chief of www.treffpunkteeuropa.de

-The opinions expressed in this blog contribution are entirely those of the author and do not represent the positions of the Dahrendorf Forum or any of its hosts Hertie School of Governance, London School of Economics and Political Science and Stiftung Mercator.
+The opinions expressed in this blog contribution are entirely those of the author and do not represent the positions of the Dahrendorf Forum or its hosts Hertie School of Governance and London School of Economics and Political Science or its funder Stiftung Mercator.